Home Compare AMAT vs LRCX

 Applied Materials vs Lam Research: Which Stock Looks Stronger in 2026?

-Structurally, Applied Materials and Lam Research are closely matched — neither holds a meaningful edge overall.
+The structural profiles are close, with Lam Research carrying a narrow edge on stability.
 The remaining gap is narrow enough that the comparison remains open to different readings.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.